-Q.What are the health care provider taxonomy codes that the Health Insurance Portability and Accountability Act (HIPAA) mandates we use when filing some electronic claims?
+Q.What are the health care provider taxonomy codes that HIPAA mandates we use when filing some electronic claims?
 Where can I get a copy of the codes?

-View the code set here.
-If needed, select the taxonomy code(s) that most closely represents your education, license, or certification.
+View the code set, and select the taxonomy code(s) that most closely represents your education, license, or certification.
 In cases where more than one taxonomy code applies, a health plan may prefer that you use one over another when submitting claims for certain services.

 TMA Practice E-tips main page

 Last Updated On

 Originally Published On